unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

             .Background(ThemeResource.Get<Brush>("BackgroundBrush"))
 ```

-You always can back on the Material documentation and learning how the [Baseline color scheme](https://m3.material.io/styles/color/the-color-system/tokens) works
+You can always read the Material documentation and learning how the [Baseline color scheme](https://m3.material.io/styles/color/the-color-system/tokens) works.

 ## Cupertino

-We do not suport Cupertino at the moment.
+C# Markup does not support Cupertino at the moment.

 ## Quick Start

-We are able to change from Dark Mode and Light Mode direct on the application.
+We are able to change from Dark Mode and Light Mode directly in the application.
-So we can use the ColorPaletteOverride as both, Dark and Light Mode.
+We can use the `ColorPaletteOverride` for both Dark and Light Mode.

 To do this, we can create a simple control toggle button and switch between modes.

-- In the Shared Project open the file *MainPage.cs* and change the content to have the ToggleButton.
+- In the Shared Project open the file *MainPage.cs* and change the content to show a `ToggleButton`.

 ```csharp
 new Grid().RowDefinitions<Grid>("*, *")